microsoft/azure-health-data-services-toolkit/samples/EventGridChannel/README.md

 - An authenticated Azure environment.
   - Usually you need to be logged in with the [Azure CLI](https://docs.microsoft.com/cli/azure/).
   - You also can be logged into Azure inside Visual Studio or Visual Studio Code.
-- Azure Storage Account.
+- Azure Storage account.
 Please follow this link for setting up the storage account: [Setup Storage Account ](https://docs.microsoft.com/azure/storage/common/storage-account-create?tabs=azure-portal).
 - Azure Event Grid.
 Please follow this link for setting up the Event Grid: [Setup Event Grid](https://docs.microsoft.com/azure/event-grid/create-view-manage-system-topics).
 - You will need the Event Grid Contributor Role and Storage Blob Contributor role assigned to your account.

 ## Setup your environment

-This sample needs can be configured with varibles mentioned below to start.
+This sample needs can be configured with variables mentioned below to start.
 You can configure this either in Visual Studio or by using the command line.

 ### Command Line